DefinitionDysthymia is a mild-to-moderate, but chronic depression lasts for 2 years or longer.

 |Copyright © Nucleus Medical Media, Inc.|

 Risk FactorsDysthymia is more common in women than in men.
-Factors that may increase your chance of developing dysthymia include:
+Other factors that may increase your chance of dysthymia include:

 - Family history of major depression or dysthymia